 Rio de Janeiro, Brazil

-We start in Rio de Janeiro, surely one of the most famous cities in the world with Copacana and Ipanema Beaches, (don’t leave your belongings unattended), views from the towering summit of Corcovado topped by the immense statue of Christ the Redeemer (too much traffic and too many people) and the cable car up to the huge Sugar Loaf Mountain, from where the late afternoon views of Rio across a scattering of hills and islands are breath-taking.
+Brazil's capital is Brasília, but its most populated city is São Paulo.
+And I'm starting in Rio de Janeiro, arguably Brazil's most well known city and surely one of the most famous cities in the world with Copacana and Ipanema Beaches, (don’t leave your belongings unattended), views from the towering summit of Corcovado topped by the immense statue of Christ the Redeemer (too much traffic and too many people) and the cable car up to the huge Sugar Loaf Mountain, from where the late afternoon views of Rio across a scattering of hills and islands are breath-taking.
 I also squeeze in the bright, but sad favelas (of City of God fame) and a football match at the renowned Maracana Stadium.
 Lower league Fluminense are playing Santos and there is plenty of horn blowing and drum rolling, but not many spectators.

 There's also plenty to try in terms of food and drink.
 I've already sampled Feijoada, the local bean and meat stew that is traditionally eaten on Sundays, along with pigs' ears, manioc, pork scratchings, greens and garlic and been to a buffet restaurant where you pay according to the weight of the food on your plate.
 And I've been to several bars.
 Candida and Kurt are a bad influence and I’ve already learned to love the national drink, the caipirinha.
 A typical serving costs about 50 pence and is lethal.
 One is usually plenty.
 Kurt and Candida go one better than just getting drunk and participate in a mock wedding at one bar.
 The ring is a free gift.